alex2112/animefreak-downloader/README.md

 animefreak-downloader
 ================
-Interactive shell script for downloading or viewing videos from animefreak.tv.
+Interactive script for viewing or downloading videos from animefreak.tv.

 Calling the script without arguments will list the latest uploaded videos.
-Append a search term after the command to "grep" the entire catalog of Animefreak.
+Append a search term after the command to \"grep\" the entire catalog.
 For example:

-	animefreak-downloader.sh monogatari
+./afdl.sh full metal panic

-Wget needs to be intalled for the download part. mpv (optional) for viewing videos.
+wget needs to be intalled for downloading. mpv/vlc (optional) for viewing videos.